Aaqil-25/minishell/PERSONAL_NOTES.md

 - System shall split input argument as a list of strings; - IN PROGRESS
 - System shall call a function that assigns each string as a token, assigns its token type, and return it all as a list of tokens;

+### Pt.
+2 - 08/10/2025
+- System shall parse each token on respective command structures;
+- System shall be divided in "find content of commands", "find relations with previous and next" and then "fill commands with proper inputs";

 ## List of Mallocs

 It's important to keep track, so I can know if I am freeing it properly later on...